ryankooy/liri-node-app/README.md

 ### Do-What-It-Says

-Liri provides a feature called Do-What-It-Says, which reads content from a text file named random.txt and executes any argument and query term that is present.
+Liri provides a feature called Do-What-It-Says, which reads content from a text file named *random.txt* and executes any argument and query term that is present.
 The text must contain one of the arguments discussed above, followed by a comma, then a search term surrounded by quotes.
 A user simply types `node liri do-what-it-says` to utilize this feature.

 ![the 'do-what-it-says' argument](https://media.giphy.com/media/SUczF0kBZWgh37cb5j/giphy.gif)

 ### log.txt

-In addition to printing all arguments' results to the command line, Liri logs the data as text to log.txt, allowing a user to access a receipt of all prior searches.
+In addition to printing all arguments' results to the command line, Liri logs the data as text to *log.txt*, allowing a user to access a receipt of all prior searches.

 ## Technologies Used

 The Liri Node App is dependent on multiple modules, packages, and technologies, incorporating:

-* Node.js, the CLI
+* **Node.js**, the CLI
-* Node-Spotify-API, the package for accessing Spotify's API
+* **Node-Spotify-API**, the package for accessing Spotify's API
-* Axios, for "getting" data from the Bands In Town and OMDB APIs
+* **Axios**, for "getting" data from the Bands In Town and OMDB APIs
-* fs, the module for reading and writing text in separate files
+* **f**, the module for reading and writing text in separate files
-* Moment.js, the package for Liri's date formatting
+* **Moment.js**, the package for Liri's date formatting
-* DotEnv, for securely storing the Spotify package's client id and secret
+* **DotEnv**, for securely storing the Spotify package's client id and secret